iyenal/gen7engine-docs/docs/quickstart.md

 # Quick start

 You downloaded Gen7 Engine and now you're ready to enter the beautiful world of homebrews?
 Welcome!
+Before to start, it's highly recommended to read all the guide/docs pages.
+It's short and necessary to develop your projects!

 Start by running the IDE (IDE.exe):
 ![](gen7.png)